Prasan32/luxury-lodging/DEV_GUIDE.md

 ## WHITELIST REQUEST URLs
 ---------------------------------------------------------------------------------------------------------
+For NODE_ENV other than development, you need to whitelist the request URLs.

 Update the environment variable CORS_WHITELIST with the base URL of the frontend For example: If the frontend URL is http://localhost:5174 then
              CORS_WHITELIST=http://localhost:5174